akhilsaini/aws-csa-2017/README.md

 ### I prepared these notes while studying for my re-certification exam in May 2017.
 I haven’t kept this updated as much as I would have liked to.
 If you notice any changes in the AWS policies / services, please add a comment below and I’ll update this.
 Also, for any omissions and corrections feel free to kindly open a PR on this [Github Repo](https://github.com/agasthik/aws-csa-2017/)

+Bulletted points with * prepended are bit trickier to understand.

 Table of Contents
 =================
    * [Exam Blueprint](#exam-blueprint)